BrianInGermany/oldcardgames/all_collections/_posts/2022-12-18-tapp_tarock.markdown

 #### __Pay Outs__
 If the bidwinner wins the game as promised, the other players pay her for the win according to the below table, each paying half the pay out.
-If the bidwinner loses, each opponent gets paid the half.
+If the bidwinner loses, each opponent gets paid half.

-The same goes for the bonus announcements: if the announcer succeeds, she gets paid half the pay out by each opponent.
-If she misses it, she pays each her opponents half the pay out.
-Silent bonuses are also paid 50/50 by the other players.
+Bonuses are also paid 50/50 by the other players.

 Tip: Use poker chips!